senecajs/seneca-mysql-store/README.md

 -----
 Prerequisite:
 * Must have MySQL installed
-* Must have a DB in MySQL called `sencecatest`
-* Configure your username/password for the DB in the tests...
+* Configure your username/password/database for the DB in the tests.
+  * Do this by copying the dbconfig.example.js file in the /test/ directory to dbconfig.mine.js
+  * Change the values to match those of your MySQL connection

 Acknowledgements
 ----------------